 The saddle and handlebars are all neat and small for little hands and a little neoprene cover adds some padding to the stem for extra protection.

-AIRO claims this bike requires zero maintenance, which, given the lack of moving parts would seem reasonable, and also offer a lifetime warranty, which is good for peace of mind, especially if you’re planning to pass it on down through multiple children.
+AIRO claims this bike requires zero maintenance, which, given the lack of moving parts would seem reasonable.
+They also offer a lifetime warranty, which is good for peace of mind, especially if you’re planning to pass it on down through multiple children.

 The Hornit AIRO In Use